stxmd/Rock-thin-section-physics-semantic-segmentation/README.md

 This distinctive physical property—stable spatial semantics with rotation-dependent optical appearance—offers an important perspective for semantic segmentation of cross-polarized rock thin section images.
 Building on this property, our study derives and proposes a data augmentation method for cross-polarized thin section images.
 The method introduces physically meaningful optical variations while preserving mineral categories, spatial boundaries, and morphological structures.

-We plan to gradually release the full implementation workflow, experimental protocols, mathematical analysis, visualization materials, and related research resources to support academic communication and reproducibility.
+The full implementation workflow, experimental protocols, mathematical analysis, visualization materials, and related research resources to support academic communication and reproducibility, are going to be released soon.